 Database – a collection of different pieces of georeferenced information (yield, soil type, fertility) that can be manipulated (layered) in a GIS model.

-Differential Correction – correction of a GPS signal that is used to improve its accuracy (to less than 100 m/~330 ft) big using a stationary GPS receiver whose location is know.
+Differential Correction – correction of a GPS signal that is used to improve its accuracy (to less than 100 m/~330 ft) by using a stationary GPS receiver whose location is known.
 A second receiver computes the error in signal by comparing the true distance from the satellites to the GPS measured distance.